gonal002/AEM3103/README.md

   :---------------:|:-------------:|:----------------:|:--------------:
   | Max Height [m] |       2.00       |       2.00        |     2.55
   | Max Range [m]  |       21.1       |       20.9        |     20.3

+  - As seen above, as V and Gamma increases, max Height or maintains the same (start point) or gets higher.
+Now, for Range, the sweet spot (Max Range) is both at the nominal force and Gamma, and if you deviate from that, range will decrease.

   # Code Listing
   - [EqMotion.m](https://github.com/gonal002/AEM3103/blob/adf1484c6375420a543d85aa3ff47d8254ffd786/EqMotion.m) --> Fourth-Order Equations of Aircraft Motion